wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 **Simple multi-valued attributes**

 This type of attribute is not found in the core schemas of the SCIM specification.
-However, there is a capability to add simple multi-valued attributes to our extended schemas (custom schemas).
+However, there is a capability to add simple multi-valued attributes to our extended schemas.

-Let's consider a custom schema with an attribute called devices.
+Let's consider the **Enterprise** schema with an attribute called devices.

--   **Example 1:** Replace the `devices` attribue in a **Custom** user schema (without using the path param):
+-   **Example 1:** Replace the `devices` attribue in attribute in the **Enterprise** user schema (without using the path param):

     ```json
     {
         "op": "replace",
         "value": {
-            "urn:scim:wso2:schema": {
+            "urn:ietf:params:scim:schemas:extension:enterprise:2.0:User": {
                 "devices": ["M1", "M2"]
             }
         }
     }
     ```

--   **Example 2:** Replace the `devices` attribue in a **custom** user schema (using the path param):
+-   **Example 2:** Replace the `devices` attribue in attribute in the **Enterprise** user schema (using the path param):

     ```json
     {
         "op": "replace",
-        "path": "urn:scim:wso2:schema:devices",
+        "path": "urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:devices",
         "value": [
             "M6",
             "M7"